muldjord/boris/README.md

 * Added random item spawn interval to about box
 * Now always runs code from 'define init' before first frame is shown from a behaviour
 * Added 'Coins' that can be spend on unlocking behaviours (no real money involved, it's just to add a sense of progression)
+* Added 'queued' script variable that tells how many behaviours are currently queued

 #### Version 3.0.1 (15th September 2020):
 * Boris now sometimes farts in his sleep, a very important feature